Picture of Gregory M. Anding

 Recognition

-• AV-rated, Martindale-Hubbell
+• AV Preeminent-rated, Martindale-Hubbell

 Community Service

-• Member, Catholic High School Men's Club, 1989 to present
+• Member, Catholic High School Men’s Club, 1989-Present

-• Chairman, Membership Committee, Country Club of Louisiana, 2022 to present
+• Secretary, Board of Directors, Country Club of Louisiana, 2023 to 2024

-• Past Member, Capitol Sertoma Club, 1996-2016
+• Member, Capitol Sertoma Club, 1996-2016